CiscoDevNet/terraform-provider-aci/docs/resources/l3out_redistribute_policy.md

 }
   ```

-The configuration snippet below below shows all possible attributes of the L3out Redistribute Policy.
+The configuration snippet below shows all possible attributes of the L3out Redistribute Policy.

 !> This example might not be valid configuration and is only used to show all possible attributes.